Court of Protection & Deputyship

 This list is not exhaustive, but it gives an idea of what mental capacity is classified as.

-Lawson-West Solicitors is governed by the Solicitors Regulation Authority, and is unable to make an Lasting Power of Attorney if they don’t feel that the donor has mental capacity.
+Lawson-West Solicitors is governed by the Solicitors Regulation Authority, and is unable to make an Lasting Power of Attorney if we don’t feel that the donor has mental capacity.

 Deputies are asked to keep accounts of all expenditure and can be investigated by the Court of Protection.